 The competition is doing everything that they can to streamline and optimize their online operations.
 Using the available marketing automation and sales enablement tools is no longer a good idea for those who want more for their bottom line, but a necessity if the business is going to survive.
 People demand your attention now more than ever, and while you will have your fair share of online shoppers, you also need to be prepared for any customer that comes your way by providing them with all of the resources that they need.
 By having a centralized, integrated CRM and marketing automation solution, you can guarantee that you will do exactly that.

 Technology in business is all about efficiency.
 Utilizing these platforms to streamline your sales enablement process and put your marketing and sales teams in the best position to generate quality leads is not just an asset, but a must at this point.
-It doesn’t make sense to invest a lot of money and effort in buying separate hardware and software solutions for your marketing and sales needs because integrating with solutions like Marketo and Salesforce through FBO Marcom platform is going to save a small fortune and give you all of the tools and resources that you need in a single place.
+It doesn’t make sense to invest a lot of money and effort in buying separate hardware and software solutions for your marketing and sales needs because integrating with solutions like Marketo and Salesforce through FBO Marketing Management Platform is going to save a small fortune and give you all of the tools and resources that you need in a single place.

 The Bottom Line

 As a business leader, it is up to you to empower your sales team with the resources and tools that they will need to sell and to do so in an efficient and effective manner.
 By ensuring that the marketing and sales teams are communicating and sharing content across your integrated software platform, it will give you a much better chance of converting leads into customers.
 If nothing else, there is no sense in having three different platforms for three areas of business operation.
 Information can get messy or misplaced and the confusion of dealing with multiple interfaces can be overwhelming for your sales and marketing teams.